rordi/docker-antivirus/README.md

 ### Testing

 You can use the [EICAR test file](https://en.wikipedia.org/wiki/EICAR_test_file) to test the AV setup.
+(Caution: create the file yourself and copy-past the file content that can be found on the linked Wikipedia article.)

 ### Mounting volumes with docker-compose